Can Bipolar People's Eyes Give You A Clue As To When They're Experiencing Mania?

 • High energy level

 There are different types of mania, including euphoric mania and dysphoric mania.
-Euphoric mania or a euphoric manic episode involves individuals feeling like they are in an energized good mood, they eyes may widen and they may appear to have sparkling eyes.
+Euphoric mania or a euphoric manic episode involves individuals feeling like they are in an energized good mood, their eyes may widen and they may appear to have sparkling eyes.
+There is also anecdotal evidence of changes in eye color occurring in people experiencing hypomania or mania—typically blue eyes changing to brown

 How dysphoric mania differs is that it is a mixed mania bipolar episode and involves individuals experiencing both agitated depression and mania at the same time.
 This means a person may be in an energized bad mood.
 Each person’s own dysphoric mania presents a variety of symptoms, however, in some cases, dysphoric mania narrows the eyes for a long period of time and may include pupil dilation making the eyes appear black.